DeversiFi (DVF) Price Reaches $1.38 on Major Exchanges

-DeversiFi (DVF) traded 1.7% lower against the U.S. dollar during the one day period ending at 20:00 PM ET on August 6th.
-DeversiFi has a total market capitalization of $33.22 million and $435,573.00 worth of DeversiFi was traded on exchanges in the last day.
-During the last seven days, DeversiFi has traded down 1.7% against the U.S. dollar.
-One DeversiFi coin can now be purchased for $1.38 or 0.00006596 BTC on exchanges.
+DeversiFi (DVF) traded down 1.7% against the dollar during the one day period ending at 14:00 PM E.T. on August 11th.
+Over the last seven days, DeversiFi has traded down 1.7% against the dollar.
+One DeversiFi coin can currently be purchased for about $1.38 or 0.00006596 BTC on cryptocurrency exchanges.
+DeversiFi has a market capitalization of $33.22 million and approximately $435,573.00 worth of DeversiFi was traded on exchanges in the last day.

 - Sweet SOL (SSOL) traded 600.9% higher against the dollar and now trades at $0.0001 or 0.00000000 BTC.